ibm-cloud-docs/key-protect/tutorials/secure-import.md

     ```
     {: pre}

-2. Generate an {{site.data.keyword.cloud_notm}} access token, and then set the
+2. Generate an {{site.data.keyword.cloud_notm}} access token using the
+   {{site.data.keyword.keymanagementserviceshort}} CLI Plugin, and set it as an
-   value as an environment variable.
+   environment variable.

+    The environment variable should begin with the authorization type,
+    **`Bearer`**.
+The CLI command, as shown in the example, will automatically
+    include the correct type.
+   {: note}

     ```sh
     export ACCESS_TOKEN=`ibmcloud iam oauth-tokens | grep IAM | cut -d \: -f 2 | sed 's/^ *//'`